 What Bands Do I Hate On?

-An essential step in becoming submerged in the Real Hardcore™ community is identifying the fake, disingenuous bands and hating on them.
+An essential step in becoming immersed in the Real Hardcore™ community is identifying the fake, disingenuous bands and hating on them.
 This will show people that not only are you credible for the bands that you like, but you’re also credible for the bands that you don’t like.
 But much like Real Hardcore™, the fake hardcore scene is also constantly changing.
 It’s important to be aware of this so you don’t end up making a fool of yourself and hating on bands that no one really cares about anymore (like complaining about how you’re so sick of the scene being over-flooded with generic deathcore bands for example).
 But be careful – you don’t want to be “too obvious” with the bands you hate on either because it might make you look like you’re trying too hard.
 There are ways around this, though – for example, instead of hating on Asking Alexandria, try hating on Capture The Crown.
 Both bands sound pretty much the same except Capture The Crown is way less famous.

 Wait, I know what you’re thinking… “I’m getting into hardcore… one of the most derivative, generic forms of music out there.
 How could I possibly criticize other bands for possessing these exact same traits?”
 Don’t worry about it – the fans of these bands you’re hating on are way too wrapped up in enjoying their own music that they won’t even be able to notice this enough to call you out on your hypocrisy.
 You’re in the clear!